mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 - a definite improvement for the developer is to improve focus on a single concern
 - readability and maintainability due to the separation of business logic code and cross-cutting concerns code
 - increased productivity because it's easier to work on code in one central place rather than scattered over the project
-- easy adding of functionality like instrumentation, profiling, logging, debugging, access controls, etc. without having to dive deep into the business code
+- easily adding functionalities like instrumentation, profiling, logging, debugging, access controls, etc. without having to dive deep into the business code
 - a warranty of execution even if the augmented function has complicated flows with several exit points

 Use cases: